mbhangui/pistop/README.md

 [![pistop C/C++ CI](https://github.com/mbhangui/pistop/actions/workflows/pistop-c-cpp.yml/badge.svg)](https://github.com/mbhangui/pistop/actions/workflows/pistop-c-cpp.yml)

 I use a Raspberry PI4 to provide NFSv4 and Samba shares.
-An external 3TB hard disk is connected to the USB3 port of the PI4 as /var/lib/mpd/MDrive.
+An external 3TB hard disk is connected to the USB3 port of the PI4 as /MDrive.
 This disk has the following important directories at the root

 1. Music     - This has all the music files
 2. data      - This stores all data for [mpdev](https://github.com/mbhangui/mpdev). mpdev is used for storing the play counts, ratings, karma (a value indicating how much a particular song is liked by you).
 3. playlists - This stores all playlists
 4. cache     - The mpd config uses this directory for storing the mpd database information

 This scheme allows me to share my Music Directory to all clients.
-They all mount /var/lib/mpd/MDrive of PI4 to access the <u>data</u> and <u>Music</u> directories on the drive.
+They all mount <i>/MDrive</i> of PI4 at <i>/var/lib/mpd/MDrive</i> to access the <u>data</u> and <u>Music</u> directories on the drive.
 These clients are mostly Single Board Computers (SBCs), mix of [Raspbery PIs](https://en.wikipedia.org/wiki/Raspberry_Pi), [Banana PIs](https://en.wikipedia.org/wiki/Banana_Pi), [Allo sparky SBC](https://www.allo.com/sparky/sparky-sbc.html).
 All of these mount the filesystem using automount.
 Music playback on clients is done via [Music Player Daemon](https://www.musicpd.org/).
 These SBCs have been installed in each of my room (Living Room, Music Room, two bedrooms and one device which is connected to a Headphone amp.
 The power supply of these boards are connected to WiFI switches which can be remotely turned off.
 The PI4 also runs mpd, but the configuration provides proxy database service for all clients.
 When you add music, it needs to be added to external hard disk mounted on PI4. mpd automatically updates it's database.
 Nothing needs to be done on the clients.
 They all get the updated database instantly.

 ```
 # mpd.conf database configuration entry for PI4
-music_directory     "/var/lib/mpd/MDrive/Music"
+music_directory     "/MDrive/Music"
-playlist_directory  "/var/lib/mpd/MDrive/playlists"
+playlist_directory  "/MDrive/playlists"
 database {
   plugin          "simple"
-  path            "/var/lib/mpd/MDrive/data/tag_cache.PI4"
+  path            "/MDrive/data/tag_cache.PI4"
-  cache_directory "/var/lib/mpd/MDrive/cache"
+  cache_directory "/MDrive/cache"
 }

 # mpd.conf database configuration entry for client